10 Best Children's Books on Diversity to read with your kids

 Age level: 3 - 7 years

-We could go on forever.
-Once you dive into the world of kids books that center around diversity, there are so many gems to discover.
+These were 10 children´s books that celebrate diversity, but we could go on forever.
+Once you dive into the world of children´s books that center around diversity, there are so many gems to discover.
 We hope to inspire you with our selection to have more conversations with your kid about diversity!

 OK, we need to add a little more!
 Do you already know about tebalou?
 It's an online shop that features kids toys and books with a focus on diversity.
 They have dolls of all looks, coloring pens for all types of skin colors and so many beautiful books with diverse characters.
 Here you can find books and toys for ALL kids.
 We'd also love to recommend you the Instagram video by freefamily.rocks, where she speaks in a lot of detail about racism in kids books.

 Nathalie is living her dream.
 With her 5-year-old son, she set out to explore the world as a single mom.
 She made a brave move and bought a one-way ticket to SouthEast Asia after 10 years in Berlin.
-True to this burst of courage, she took the step to become a freelancer and is working as a remote freelance writer.
-Currently out of Thailand.
+True to this burst of courage, she took the step to become a freelancer and is working as a remote freelance writer